-By default, a brand new Fortigate Firewall comes with the switch-mode enabled, default policy to allow Internet access, and DHCP to provide an IP addressed.
-Even if you do a factory reset of an old device, you will find these settings.
+By default, a brand new Fortigate Firewall comes in switch-mode, default policy to allow Internet access, and DHCP to provide an IP address.
+Even if you do a factory reset of an existing device, you will find these settings.

 You must disable DHCP service on the FortiGate device and remove any policies related to the hardware switch interface.